West New York Office 436 58th Street

 When a marriage ends through divorce, the parties need to divide their joint property fairly.
 In New Jersey, the division needs to be equitable rather than equal.
 When the court finds a reason to divide property unequally, it can do so, as long as that division is fair.
 At the Law Offices of Jeffrey M. Bloom, we have been helping clients work through issues related to property settlements since 1988.
 We use our nearly 20 years of experience to protect our clients’ rights and interests.

-If you’re considering divorce or have been served with divorce papers and need more information regarding the division of marital assets, contact West New York and Hackensack, New Jersey family law attorney Jeffrey M. Bloom today – (855) 208-3650.
+If you’re considering divorce or have been served with divorce papers and need more information regarding the division of marital assets, contact West New York family law attorney Jeffrey M. Bloom today – (855) 208-3650.

 The process of arriving at an equitable distribution can involve lengthy negotiations, balancing future costs against existing assets.
 For example, if one parent agrees to pay college tuition or for a bar mitzvah, he or she can rightly argue that the property settlement agreement should consider this.
 Other issues include: